neerazz/FAANG/Algorithms/Neeraj/RealAndMockInterview/amazon/neeraj/2021/readme.md

 >   - LP:
 >
 >       1. Tell me about the time when you went out of the way and did something.
->           - Informed about Pepino
 >       2. A time when you missed a deadline.
->           - Payment feature requirement changed, and we must switch back.
 >   - System Design:
 >
 >       1. Design twitch (implement only live video streaming).